HORSES

 Circuses and sideshows often invented exotic stories about their exhibits.
 For example, exceptionally hirsute men were exhibited as "lion-faced men" or "wild men" along with tales that they had been captured in a remote country, were wild and ate raw meat.
 Despite the legends that the "Oregon Wonder Horses" had been captured from a legendary wild herd, they appear to have been bred from Clydesdale, Percheron draft horses, possibly with some Andalusian blood as well.
 Excessively long manes and tails would have been a severe hindrance in the wild and needed a lot of care in a domestic situation.

 One of the earliest long-maned horses was a Percheron named "Prince Imperial" who also laid claim to the world's longest mane.
 Prince Imperial originally belonged to Emperor Charles Louis Napoleon Bonaparte III (nephew of the famous Napoleon).
-In 1869, a Marion livestock breeder named Jacob Howser traveled to France and bought the horse for $3,000.
-Howser exhibited Prince Imperial at fairs and horse shows around the USA and billed him as "The Greatest Living Curiosity of This or Any Other Age".
+In 1806, Napoleon I had set up depots across France to breed cavalry horses.
+The most famous depot was "Haras du Pin" is Normandy.
+Norman (forerunners of Percheron) mares, which would have had rather mixed blood, were crossed with English thoroughbreds to produce good cavalry horses (the Percheron "breed", as we know it today, did not come about until after WWI when horses were brought back from France).
+Prince Imperial was a product of these breeding depots.
+Prince Imperial was born in 1865.
+In 1868/9, a Marion livestock breeder named Jacob Howser traveled to France and bought the horse for $3,000.
+Howser was a partner in The Marion Stock Importing Company and traveled regularly to Europe to buy stock to improve local bloodlines.
+Prince Imperial became the family pet of the Howsers and was exhibited at fairs and horse shows around the USA and billed him as "The Greatest Living Curiosity of This or Any Other Age".
 Prince Imperial was credited with having the longest forelock (at 7 ft) and longest mane (at 9 ft 10 inches) in the world, the mane later being described as 14 ft 3 inches at its longest.
 He weighed 1840 pounds and is believed to have been one of the first Percherons imported into the USA.
 When not being exhibited, his mane was braided and the braids looped to stop the hair dragging on the ground.
-Prince Imperial died in 1888, but continue to be a curiosity and money-spinner for his owner.
-Professor AG Ward stuffed the horse so that Howser could continue exhibiting him.
+Prince Imperial died in 1888, but continued to be a curiosity and money-spinner for his owner.
+When he died, his body was packed in ice and sent by rail to Rochester, New York.
+There, Professor A.G.
+Ward of the Ward Scientific Company made him into a taxidermy mount (pun not intended) which was kept in the parlor of the Howser home.
 Outside of the sideshow travelling season, the stuffed horse was kept in Howser's living room.
-After Jacob Howser died, his sons continued to exhibited Prince Imperial.
+After Jacob Howser died, his sons continued to exhibit Prince Imperial.
 This tradition continued to the next generation, with Jacob Howser's grandsons and great-grandson Jake Howser doing the same.
 Great-gradson Jake Howser tried to end the tradition and instructed his sons to burn the stuffed horse when Jake died.
 Luckily for sideshow historians, Prince Imperial was sold to another local family.
 They cleaned him up and put him on a wheeled platform which they dragged through local parades.
 He later became the property of Theodore Myers, associate director of the Marion campus of Ohio State University and member of the board of the local historical society.
 Myers kept Prince Imperial in a travelling case in his barn.
-Prince Imperial eventually became the property of the Marion County Historical Society and continues to enjoy a degree of posthumous fame as a static exhibit in Marion, Ohio. at the Heritage Hall.

 White Wings was a pure white Percheron stallion whose mane was said to be 14 feet long with a tail 17 feet long.
 A 1902 book of animal life described White Wings as the most beautiful horse alive.
 He was exhibited by Bostock and Wombwell in their Royal No 1 Menagerie in England.
 According to Edward Henry Bostock ("Menageries Circuses and Theatres") "Unfortunately White Wing's tail had been cut off by a revengeful groom while the animal was in America, and this had to be plaited on and doctored up for show purposes.
 But for this defect I might not have been able to acquire the animal.
-The horses for which we have the best "career records", however, are Linus and Linus II.

 Books and magazines contain photos of 3 different horses, with different facial markings and different length white socks, all of whom claim to be the famous Linus.
 According to one postcard ("famous Oregon exhibition horse"), Linus' mane was 14 feet long (with 10 feet forelock) and his tail was 12 feet 3 inches.
 Another source gives his mane as 18 feet and the tail 21 feet.
 Other photos supposedly of "Linus" appear in the the 1902 book "Animal Life".
 These photos are actually his son Linus II and a similar, but unidentified, horse that might be either Aurelius (a brother of Linus II) or Montezuma (a possible son of Oregon Beauty).
 "Animal Life" (1902) claims a tail 17 ft long and a 13 ft double mane (circuses and sideshows are well known for exaggeration).
 One of these was Linus II who, at 8 years old, had a mane 13 foot long (with 5 ft 6 inch forelock) and a tail 19 foot long.
 At 11 years old, both measurements had decreased by 18 inches: mane 11 foot 6 inches; tail 17 foot 6 inches.